mazlumunay/mazlumunay/README.md

 # Hi there 👋 Welcome to my GitHub!

 I’m **Mazlum Unay**, a dedicated Full Stack Developer with a strong background in engineering and a passion for building scalable applications and AI-driven solutions.
+With a Master's degree in Engineering specializing in Image Processing and published academic research, I bring a unique blend of theoretical knowledge and practical development skills to create innovative solutions.
+I'm currently focused on developing enterprise-grade applications and exploring the intersection of web technologies and artificial intelligence.

 ---